lukaszsobieraj/prototype/README.md

 Others parameters exist if  necessary.

 6. Build services and configuration.
-In the service file which has been prepared before, e.g. superadmin.services.yml add lines like below:
+In the service file which was  prepared before, e.g. superadmin.services.yml add lines like below:
 ```
 prameters:
  user.config.parameters: